 - Much of the clinical psychiatric heterogeneity remains

-the diversity of organic mental syndromes observed in a group of 100 patients
+example the diversity of organic mental syndromes observed in a group of

 - Many diagnostic difficulties in organic psychiatry, especially in cases with multiple simultaneous reaction forms, can be resolved only in a longitudinal perspective.
 Cf the problem - within the framework of DSM-III-R, 1987 - of diagnosing Dementia or Amnestic Syndrome in a patient fulfilling the criteria for Delirium (see also Malmgren & Lindqvist 1993).